rinoldm/sbfi/README.md

 sbfi
 ====

-Simple BrainFuck Interpreter written in C.
+Simple BrainFuck Interpreter written in C by Maxime Rinoldo.

+For the moment, explanations about how my program works can be found in the comments !